 Available Capacity means part of technical capacity that has not yet booked under the Transmission Contract.

+Domestic Exit Point means the exit point to the distribution systems and to the systems of Lithuanian consumers directly connected to the transmission systems, except Domestic Exit Point Achema.

-Domestic Exit Point means the exit point to the distribution systems and to the Consumers’ systems directly connected to the transmission systems,.
+Domestic Exit Point Achema means the exit point to the distribution systems and to the systems of Lithuanian consumers directly connected to the transmission system, corresponding to a single exit point of AB Achema.

 Gross Calorific Value of Natural Gas (hereinafter – gross calorific value) means the amount of heat (energy) received as a result of complete combustion, under constant pressure, of one cubic metre of gas in air, when all products generated during combustion return to the original set temperature of the reagents and are in a gaseous state, except for the water that formed during combustion.
 The amount of heat shall also include the heat produced in the course of condensation of the water vapour contained in the products of combustion.

+Virtual Green Gas Entry Point means a commercial green gas entry point into the transmission system that has no defined physical location in the transmission system, which includes all physical entry points for green gas production, regardless of whether they are connected to the transmission system or the distribution system.

 Virtual Exit Point means a commercial exit point of gas from the transmission system without a defined physical location.